I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks--ksmapping.md

 </dl>

 ## -remarks
 <p>In order for minidrivers to use this structure within the stream pointer offsets, the pin for which this is referring must specify scatter/gather DMA mapping generation through KSPIN_FLAG_GENERATE_MAPPINGS and the client must register its DMA adapter object with AVStream using <b>KsDeviceRegisterAdapterObject</b>.
-See <a href="NULL">AVStream DMA Services</a>.
+See <a href="https://msdn.microsoft.com/ba1c525b-26b0-4778-b58b-f4169cfb972e">AVStream DMA Services</a>.
 The KSPIN_FLAG_GENERATE_MAPPINGS flag is defined on the <a href="..\ks\ns-ks--kspin-descriptor-ex.md">KSPIN_DESCRIPTOR_EX</a> reference page.</p>

 ## -requirements
 <table>